mrchrisster/pitrex/README.md

 My main motivation was customizing the Menu system for Pitrex, adding new logos and changing the menu structure to my liking.
 My code changes can therefore be found in `pitrex/loader` directory.
-The file to change the menu structure is `loaderMain.c` and the icons can be added to `icons.i`
+To change the menu structure, please look at `loaderMain.c` and the icons can be found in `icons.i`

 # Current Changelog #